Fraction Calculator

 Six and four fifteenths is ninety-four fifteenths. - Subtract: 178/25 - 94/15 = 178 · 3/25 · 3 - 94 · 5/15 · 5 = 534/75 - 470/75 = 534 - 470/75 = 64/75

 It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(25, 15) = 75.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 25 × 15 = 375.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

 In other words, one hundred seventy-eight twenty-fifths minus ninety-four fifteenths equals sixty-four seventy-fifths.